In this Article:

 Sights

 I really like the sights on the gun.
-They are metal, in dovetails, so that if you don’t like them, you can replace them.
-Kimber, on its website, sells Tru-Glo TFX Pro sights for about $185.
-So, you know they’re out there and available from other sources.
-What I like about the ones on the gun is that you can see the white dots.
-This statement pre-supposes that you LIKE white dots…if not, there’s always my “sight-white-dot-fixer-tool”, a Sharpie…
+They’re metal and set in dovetails, which means you can replace them if you prefer something different.
+But what I like about the ones on the gun is that you can see the white dots.
+This statement pre-supposes that you LIKE white dots…if not, there’s always my sight-white-dot-fixer-tool”, a Sharpie…

 Grip and Grip Panels